renproject/ren-js/packages/ui/multiwallet-ui/README.md

 };
 ```

-Finally, render the modal use the `useMultiwallet` hook to request a connection to the chain.
+Finally, render the modal and use the `useMultiwallet` hook to request a connection to the chain.

 ```tsx
 import * as React from 'react';